Naval Heritage Trust & Society

 After matriculating from Kingswood College, Grahamstown, Chris Bennett joined the South African Navy and served for over 30 years at sea and ashore.
 In 1964 he qualified as a Torpedo Anti-Submarine specialist officer on the Royal Navy course at HMS Vernon and in 1978 successfully c in 1974ompleted the SADF Joint Services Staff Course.

-In the early 1970s he was Naval Attaché in London for three years and later served in Pretoria at both Naval Headquarters and Defence Headquarters in various staff posts.
+In the early 1970s he was Naval Attaché in London for three years and later served in Pretoria at both Naval Headquarters and Defense Headquarters in various staff posts.
 He was promoted to Rear Admiral in 1986 when he was appointed as Flag Officer Commanding of the newly established Naval Command West, returning to Pretoria after three successful years for his final appointment as Chief of Naval Staff.

 Since his retirement he has written many articles and papers on maritime strategic matters affecting the South African Navy and is the author of a number of Naval Digests published by the Naval Heritage Trust of South Africa.
 He is the author of ‘Three Frigates – The South African Navy comes of age’, a definitive history of the President Class frigates, ‘South African Naval Events Day-by-Day’ a diary of major naval events in the history of South Africa and co-author of ‘South Africa’s Navy – A Navy of the People and for the People.’